orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Color mapping can be used to apply color transformations on the final
-graylevel label image.
+gray level label image.
 It allows to get an RGB classification map by
 re-mapping the image values to be suitable for display purposes.
 One can
 use the *ColorMapping* application.
 This tool will replace each label
-with an 8-bits RGB color specificied in a mapping file.
+with an 8-bits RGB color specified in a mapping file.
 The mapping file
 should look like this :

 ::